sbilly/awesome-security/README.md

 * [sqlmap](http://sqlmap.org/) - sqlmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
 It comes with a powerful detection engine, many niche features for the ultimate penetration tester and a broad range of switches lasting from database fingerprinting, over data fetching from the database, to accessing the underlying file system and executing commands on the operating system via out-of-band connections.
 * [ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) - The Zed Attack Proxy (ZAP) is an easy to use integrated penetration testing tool for finding vulnerabilities in web applications.It is designed to be used by people with a wide range of security experience and as such is ideal for developers and functional testers who are new to penetration testing.ZAP provides automated scanners as well as a set of tools that allow you to find security vulnerabilities manually.
 * [w3af](http://w3af.org/) - w3af is a Web Application Attack and Audit Framework.
 The project’s goal is to create a framework to help you secure your web applications by finding and exploiting all web application vulnerabilities.
+* [Recon-ng](https://bitbucket.org/LaNMaSteR53/recon-ng) - Recon-ng is a full-featured Web Reconnaissance framework written in Python.
+Recon-ng has a look and feel similar to the Metasploit Framework.

 ## Big Data
 * [data_hacking](https://github.com/ClickSecurity/data_hacking) - Examples of using IPython, Pandas, and Scikit Learn to get the most out of your security data.